 Despite his significant contributions to Audrey’s wardrobe in Sabrina, Givenchy was not mentioned in the film credits as costume designer, so when Sabrina won the Oscar for Best Costumes, the award went solely to Edith Head.
 Audrey quickly called Givenchy to apologize (as if it was her fault!) that he had not received any accolades for his tremendous work on Sabrina: everyone knew that it was Audrey’s wardrobe in the film that won the Oscar, and everyone further knew that Head was only responsible for a fraction of what Audrey wore.
 The designs that won the Oscar were Givenchy’s.

 Audrey’s gesture meant the world to Givenchy, and it deepened their friendship, a friendship that ended up being life-long.
-Givenchy would design much of Audrey’s wardrobe on and off screen for the rest of her life.
-And of course, once Audrey became a superstar, what Audrey wore, the rest of the women in the world wanted to wear it too!
-For Givenchy, Audrey was good for business!
+Givenchy designed much of Audrey’s wardrobe on and off screen for the rest of her life.
+And of course, once Audrey became a superstar, whatever Audrey wore, the rest of the women in the world wanted to wear too.
+For Givenchy, Audrey Hepburn was good for business.

-(So much so that Audrey’s first husband, Mel Ferrer, seethed that Audrey never received a cut of the profits she brought Givenchy through wearing his designs and perfume.
-Free advertising, as Mel saw it!
-But Audrey would never have gone for that, to her, Givenchy was a dear friend who happened to design her favorite clothes.)
+(So much so that Audrey’s first husband, Mel Ferrer, seethed that Audrey never received a cut of the profits she brought Givenchy through wearing his designs and perfume.)

 One of the songs played at key times throughout Sabrina is Rodgers’ and Hart’s “Isn’t it Romantic?”.
-Paramount Pictures bought the song for 1932’s Love Me Tonight, starring Maurice Chevalier.
-Since Paramount bought the song, the studio planned to get its money’s worth out if it!
-You’ll hear “Isn’t it Romantic?” frequently in Paramount films of the 30’s, 40’s, and 50s.
+Paramount Pictures bought the song for 1932’s Maurice Chevalier vehicle, Love Me Tonight.
+And Paramount planned to get their money’s worth out it: you’ll hear “Isn’t it Romantic?” frequently in Paramount films of the 30’s, 40’s, and 50s.
 Besides Sabrina, the song plays prominently in such classics as The Lady Eve (1941), The Major and the Minor (1942), and Houseboat (1958).